d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 When considering the security of stored procedures two characteristics can be specified, the <code>DEFINER</code> context and the <code>INVOKER</code> context.
 If neither is selected then the <code>DEFINER</code> context is set as the default characteristic of the stored procedure.

 Selecting the <code>DEFINER</code> security context will execute the stored procedure with the privileges of the account named in the <code>DEFINER</code> attribute, which might be different from the privileges assigned to the user invoking the procedure.
-In procedures established in this way, the INVOKER privileges are disregarded for the purpose of calling the procedure, even if the DEFINER privileges are higher than that of the <code>INVOKER</code>.
+In procedures established in this way, the <code>INVOKER</code> privileges are disregarded for the purpose of calling the procedure, even if the <code>DEFINER</code> privileges are higher than that of the <code>INVOKER</code>.

 When considering the security of a database, those users with a high level of security should seriously consider who needs to call any given procedure.